Marwah-alothayqi/Engitrum-club-week2/README.md

 ## Sets:
-* The set is one of Python data types such as tuples, lists, and dictionaries which use to store data in a single variable.What distinguishes sets are unordered, unchangeable, and unindexed.
+* The set is one of Python data types such as tuples, lists, and dictionaries which use to store data in a single variable.What distinguishes sets. are unordered, unchangeable, and unindexed.
-* To define sets we use curly brackets {}
+* To define sets we use curly brackets {}.
 ### Exampel:
 ```
 Set1 = {"seconed", "week",True,7}